Where and how is monkeypox spreading?

 WHAT ARE THE SYMPTOMS AND HOW IS IT TREATED?

-Most monkeypox patients experience only fever, body aches, chills and fatigue.
-People with more serious illness may develop a rash and lesions on the face and hands that can spread to other parts of the body.
+Most monkeypox patients experience only fever, body aches, chills, and fatigue.
+People with more severe illnesses may develop a rash and lesions on the face and hands that can spread to other body parts.

-Most people recover within about two to four weeks without needing to be hospitalized, monkeypox can be fatal for up to 6% of cases and is thought to be more severe in children.
+Most people recover within about two to four weeks without being hospitalized; monkeypox can be fatal for up to 6% of cases and is thought to be more severe in children.

 Smallpox vaccines are effective against monkeypox and anti-viral drugs are also being developed.

-The European Centre for Disease Prevention and Control recommended all suspected cases be isolated and that high-risk contacts be offered a smallpox vaccine.
-The U.K. is offering high-risk contacts the smallpox vaccine and recommending anyone who might be infected to isolate until they recover.
+The European Centre for Disease Prevention and Control recommended all suspected cases are isolated and that high-risk contacts be offered a smallpox vaccine.
+The U.K. is offering high-risk contacts the smallpox vaccine and urging anyone who might be infected to isolate themselves until they recover.

-The U.S. has 1,000 doses of a vaccine approved for the prevention of monkeypox and smallpox, plus more than 100 million doses of an older-generation smallpox vaccine in a government stockpile, officials said.
+The U.S. has 1,000 doses of a vaccine approved to prevent monkeypox and smallpox, plus more than 100 million doses of an older-generation smallpox vaccine in a government stockpile, officials said.

 HOW WORRYING IS THIS OUTBREAK?